The Impact of Estrogen Dominance on Histamine Intolerance and Mast Cell Activation Syndrome

 Estrogen Quotient (EQ) = E3/(E1+E2)

 The ideal estrogen quotient is 1.5 or higher.
-Using my Dutch Hormone Test from above, let’s see how to use this formula.
+Using the Dutch Complete Test from above, let’s see how to use this formula.

-You’ll see that at the time of my test:
+You’ll see that at the time of the test:

 So, using the formula above, we first add E1+E2: